sigmf/SigMF/sigmf-spec.md

 ### SigMF Collection Format

-The `sigmf-collection` file contains metadata in a single top-level object called a `collection`.
+The `sigmf-collection` file contains metadata in a single top-level Object called a `collection`.
 The Collection Object contains key/value pairs that describe relationships between SigMF Recordings.

-The Collection object points to specific Recordings via a `SigMF Recording tuple`, which references the base-name of the Recording and the SHA512 hash of the Metadata file.
-Tuples MAY be the singular value in a key/value pair, or provided in an ordered list via a JSON array.
+The Collection Object associates SigMF Recordings together by specifying `SigMF Recording Objects` in the `core:streams` JSON array.
+Each Object describes a specific associated SigMF Recording.

-1. The Collection Object MUST be the only top-level object in the file.
+The following rules apply to SigMF Collections:

-1. The Collection Object MUST only contain SigMF key/value pairs.
+1. The Collection Object MUST be the only top-level Object in the file.
-1. Keys in the Collection Object MUST use SigMF Recording Tuples to reference Recordings.
+1. Keys in the Collection Object SHOULD use SigMF Recording Objects when referencing SigMF Recordings.
-1. SigMF Recording Tuples MUST take the form of `["N", "hash"]`, where `N` is the base-name of a SigMF Recording and `hash` is the SHA512 hash of the Recording's Metadata file `N.sigmf-meta`.
+1. SigMF Recording Objects MUST contain both a `name` field, which is the base-name of a SigMF Recording, and a `hash` which is the SHA512 hash of the Recording Metadata file `[base-name].sigmf-meta`.
-1. If a value contains multiple SigMF Recording Tuples, they MUST appear in a JSON array.
+1. SigMF Recording Objects MUST appear in a JSON array.

-The following names are specified in the `core` namespace for use in the `collection` object.
+The following names are specified in the `core` namespace for use in the `collection` Object.

 | name             | required | type                  | description |
 | -----------------| ---------| ----------------------| ------------|